kaizendorks/dexa/README.md

 You might sometimes use docker, you can then expand your stack repo with another template that adds docker and compose files so you can `dx add docker`.
 In some projects you might use postgre while in others you might use mongoDB, you can then capture 2 further templates that allow you to `dx add postgre` or `dx add mongo` to your project.

-You will likely find yourself regularly creatin elements like pages or apis to your web application.
+You will likely find yourself regularly creating elements like pages or apis to your web application.
 Dexa can also help you by expanding your stack with template generators so you can `dx generate page new-page` or `dx generate api new-api`!

 This means you can create your dexa stack as a repo with the following structure:
 ```